To stay in shape post-retirement, Tim Duncan does kickboxing. Awesome. But, I wonder, how can martial arts improve your basketball skills?

 This will allow you to maybe reach a little higher for a rebound or twist your body a tiny bit more for an open layup.
 Or it can allow you to play 3 minutes more because your stamina has increased.

-So, just give something new and different a try.
+So, give something new and different a try and see how it improves your basketball skills.